-The Trump administration’s solar tariff announcement has spurred lively debate in the U.S. around whether these trade barriers are good or bad for businesses and workers, and to what extent cost increases will soften solar demand in the U.S. But on the other side of the globe, Duke University Energy Access Project director Jonathan Phillips and Hannah Girardeau write in Devex that there is a similar debate roiling around the treatment of solar panels and related equipment in trade policy that could make the stakes even higher for energy consumers across sub-Saharan Africa.
+In 2018, the Trump administration’s solar tariff announcement spurred lively debate in the U.S. around whether these trade barriers are good or bad for businesses and workers, and to what extent cost increases will soften solar demand in the U.S. But on the other side of the globe, James E. Rogers Energy Access Project director Jonathan Phillips and Hannah Girardeau write in Devex that there is a similar debate roiling around the treatment of solar panels and related equipment in trade policy that could make the stakes even higher for energy consumers across sub-Saharan Africa.

 More than 2.5 billion people, or nearly one-third of the global population still rely on polluting energy technologies and fuels for cooking.
 In low-and middle-income countries, cost barriers continue to be the most significant challenge that impedes progress toward modern and sustainable energy for cooking purposes.
 Low-income households are more likely to adopt these solutions if subsidies and tax exemptions are implemented, which make the solutions more affordable.
 A cost-benefit analysis of VAT on clean cooking solutions in Kenya found that while the VAT would raise a revenue of $457 million to the Government of Kenya, the increase in the price of clean fuels and ICS will generate $889 million cost, nearly double the benefit.